What Helps for Vertigo

 When your blood sugar levels drop, your body may release adrenaline in an attempt to raise them.

-This can cause your blood vessels to constrict, reducing the flow of blood to the brain leading to vertigo.
+This can cause your blood vessels to constrict, reducing the flow of blood to the brain and leading to vertigo.
 (15)

 Support for Vertigo Caused By A Bout of Low Blood Sugar

 Consume items that can raise your sugar.
-If you are experiencing low blood sugar this is not the time to quibble about ‘nutrition’.
+If you are experiencing low blood sugar, this is not the time to quibble about ‘nutrition’.

 Some examples Mary Ellen Phipps,(17) (RDN) and diabetes dietitian organizes by sugar level include: